vda-lab/vda-lab.github.io/_posts/2015-03-19-hands-on-data-visualization-using-processing-the-python-version.md

 #### Getting the data

-First, download the file somewhere on your computer.
+First, download [this csv file]({{ site.baseurl }}/assets/flights.csv) somewhere on your computer.
 There are 3 ways to get the data into Processing: 1.
 First save your sketch.
 In the directory where you saved it, create a new folder called `data`.
 Copy the downloaded file into this `data` directory.
 1. Or: drag the file onto your Processing IDE.
 1. Or: Go to `Sketch` => `Add file...`

 #### Accessing the data from Processing